Prepare Your AD Environment

 Run the Windows Configuration Script for the Domain Controllers

-Run the Windows Configuration Script for Domain Controller on all of the domain controllers at each site, (excluding read-only domain controllers (RODCs)) for each domain that will integrate with Secure Access.
+Run the Windows Configuration Script for Domain Controller script on all of the domain controllers at each site, (excluding read-only domain controllers (RODCs)) and for each domain that will integrate with Secure Access.
 The configuration script prepares the domain controllers to communicate with the AD Connector.
+When you run the script, the domain controller should register with Secure Access.

 1. As an administrator, open an elevated command prompt.

-Important: Before running the script, you must create the Cisco_Connector.
+Important: Before running the script, you must create the Cisco_Connector user account.
 Also, there are several Group Policies that affect system operation that may need manual configuration.
 The script displays the status of these settings and, if needed, provides instructions on how to change them.

 2. Locate the Windows Configuration Script for Domain Controller file and run the script in the command prompt.